taniarascia/taniarascia.com/content/posts/2020-03-09-redux-react-guide.md

 import { connect } from 'react-redux'

 // highlight-start
-// Bring in the asyncronous fetchPosts action import { fetchPosts } from '../actions/postsActions'
+// Bring in the asynchronous fetchPosts action import { fetchPosts } from '../actions/postsActions'
 import { Post } from '../components/Post'
 // highlight-end